DanielFrc/twitter-stream/README.md

-# Twitter Stream
+# Twitter Stream with Python

 Twitter Stream is a python process that connects to Twitter API to get tweets of a given track.
 Also, will give an option to connect with Kinesis to put data in streams (Firehose or Kinesis).

-The Twitter Stream project use **tweepy** to connect with Twhitter API and boto3 to connect with Aws services.
+The Twitter Stream project use **tweepy** to connect with Twitter API and boto3 to connect with Aws services.

 ## Table of contents

--Support
+* Support
--Before you start
+* Before you start
--Installation Guide
+* Installation Guide
--Configuration
+* Configuration
--Usage
+* Usage
--License
+* License

 ## Support